Special Services

 In addition, TCOE provides educational services to at-risk students who attend Court and Community Schools and to incarcerated youth.

-The Tulare County Office of Education provides special education services for students in the 34 small school districts and for developmentally impaired students throughout the county.
+The Tulare County Office of Education provides Special Education services for students in our 34 small school districts with mild disabilities throughout the county.

 Tammy Bradford, Assistant Superintendent